-The example in Figure 2.29 illustrates the use of a process node to represent the reversible opening and closing of an ionic channel in a Process Description.
+The example in Figure 2.29 on the following page illustrates the use of a process node to represent the reversible opening and closing of an ionic channel in a Process Description.

 Figure 2.29: Reversible opening and closing of an ionic channel.